 Damian floated through the long circular gangway connecting the crew quarters to the bridge.
 He could see the three luxury yachts they were transporting from the small windows: two private ships and one tourist liner, all three sparkling white against the black backdrop of space.
-The cost of their transport alone would be enough to fund his expeditions for a lifetime, he thought to himself.
+The cost of their transport alone would be enough to fund his expeditions for a lifetime.

 “Come in,” Xila, his co-pilot, shouted.